Image

 Key Difference: Home propagation prioritizes visibility.
 Commercial propagation prioritizes oxygen.

-Why Water Propagation Myths Pervail
+Why Water Propagation Myths Prevail

 Water propagation works often enough to reinforce the method.
 The cutting survives, growth slows or pauses, but the plant does not die.
 That outcome is commonly interpreted as success, especially when the visual cue of white roots creates the impression that establishment has already occurred.